 If you have multiple cells selected, it will ask you whether you want to add the same text to each cell or add a series of differing values.

-cmd+k,cmd+e for Mac) With the editor box, you can see more clearly the cell contents.
+With the Editor Pane, you can see more clearly the cell contents.
 Unlike the direct cell editor, you can also insert new lines with

 alt key is used for data moving operations.
 You can move individual cells, entire rows and columns, and even the entire table.